University of Illinois Chicago: Student recreation

 The UIC Student Recreation Facility (SRF) is a recreational complex for UIC students.
 Opened in spring 2006, the SRF features a three-story climbing wall, multipurpose courts for games, and a pool with adjoining lazy river.
 There is also a recreational facility on the west side of the campus.
-The Sport and Fitness Center, SFC, comprises a fitness floor, Olympic pool, steam room, multipurpose courts, and racquetball courts.
+The Sport and Fitness Center, SFC, comprises a fitness floor, Olympic pool, steam room, multipurpose courts, and racquetball courts and much more.
 UIC Campus Recreation also oversees the Outdoor Field Complex, OFC, on the south side of campus.
 This outdoor complex comprises two large multipurpose fields.
 Campus Recreation hosts a variety of programs that promotes the wellness and well-being of students throughout the academic year.
 Such events includes RecFest, Destress fest, and many more.

 Medical center and College of Medicine

-The University of Illinois College of Medicine offers a four-year program leading to the MD degree at four different sites in Illinois: Chicago, Peoria, Rockford, and Urbana-Champaign.
+The University of Illinois College of Medicine offers a four-year program leading to the MD degree at three different sites in Illinois: Chicago, Peoria, and Rockford.
+(Urbana-Champaign faculty no longer participate in the University of Illinois College of Medicine, with the establishment of the Carle Illinois College of Medicine, hosted entirely at the flagship campus.)
 UIC is a major part of the Illinois Medical District (IMD).
 While IMD's billing itself "the nation's largest urban medical district" may be up for debate, the district is a major economic force contributing $3.3 billion to the local economy and supporting 50,000 jobs.
 In popular culture, UIC College of Medicine was the Medical School affiliated with Cook County Hospital in the television series E.R.